-Clark (called “Ziggy” by his foster home) came to MHARF as a stud colt during a recent March 2022 Pine County humane case (approximate age 2 years).
+Clark (called “Ziggy” by his foster home) came to MHARF as a stud colt during a March 2022 Pine County humane case (approximate age at intake 2 years).
 He has now been gelded and is currently in a foster home working on ground manners.
 Here are some updates from his foster person Carol on what they have been working on as of Sept.
 2022:

 - Learned how to use the automatic waterer after being shown just once (maybe he had one before?)